 • All water should be treated either by boiling, filtering or chemical methods.
 Open water sources, such as those in the wildernesses, are easily contaminated by human or animal waste (for example, Giardia can be present).

 • Short-cutting switchbacks causes erosion.
 Stay on the trail.
 Travel single file in the center of the trail.

 • Hikers should yield the right-of-way to pack or saddle animals.
 Talk in a normal, calm, tone of voice to the riders as they first approach.
 The animals will see and hear you in advance, rather than being surprised and scared by you.
 Slowly and steadily, step off the trail on the downhill side a safe distance.
 If the riders talk to you as they pass by, engage in the conversation.
 Avoid sudden movements or loud noises that could spook animals and cause an accident.

 • If you travel cross country, stay to the rocky or timbered areas and avoid moist meadows or other places where your footprints could create a new trail.

 • Wilderness areas have unique botanical resources and they are appreciated by all visitors.
 Don't pick the flowers or collect plants.

-• Meadows, lakeshores, and stream sides are easily disturbed.
+• Meadows, lakeshores, and stream sides are easily damaged.
 Make camp on level ground at least 100 feet away from these fragile areas, and restrict your impact to as small a site as possible.
 Pitch tents on bare ground instead of grass.

 • Be easy with the trees.
-Never chop or saw on standing trees, snags or even down logs that are larger in diameter than you arm (larger snags and logs are often home for wildlife).
+Never chop or saw on standing trees, or snags.
+Even down logs that are larger in diameter than you arm are often homes for wildlife.

 Campfires and Cooking